ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 header to signal congestion from a network to endpoints.
 When using forwarded mode, the proxy rewrites IP headers for packets exchanged between the client and target;
 these headers can include ECN markings.
 Proxies SHOULD preserve ECN markings on forwarded packets in both directions, to allow ECN to function end-to-end.
+If the proxy does not preserve ECN markings, it MUST set ECN marks to zero on the IP headers it genrates.

 Forwarded mode does not create an IP-in-IP tunnel, so the guidance in
 {{?ECN-TUNNEL=RFC6040}} about transferring ECN markings between inner and outer IP